Working with Alumni

 Staying Connected

-- Publish a departmental newsletter.
+• Publish a departmental newsletter.
 (See examples in the Carleton College Geology Department newsletter archives.)
-You can collect information for the letter online, as the University of Arizona Department of Geosciences does with its alumni update form.
+One option is to collect information for the letter online.
 You can also start small and work your way up to a more comprehensive publication.

 Alumni and Careers